Subramaniya Swamy

 Subramaniya Swamy is a 1994 Indian Tamil-language comedy film written and directed by Pandiarajan.
 The film stars himself, Urvashi and Priya Raman.
 A remake of the Malayalam film Mazhavilkavadi, it was released on 12 February 1994.

 Plot

 Velayudham and his niece Valli have been in love since their childhood.
-Her father Rathnasamy hates Velayudham and looks for a suitable groom for his daughter.
+Her father Rathnasamy hates Velayudham and has been looking for a suitable groom for his daughter.
 One day, Velayudham and Valli try to elope but Rathnasamy captures them.
-Vexed by this misadventure, Velayudham leaves his village for Palani in order to find a job with the help of his friend Kunju Khader.
+Vexed by this misadventure, Velayudham leaves his village for Palani to find a job with the help of his friend Kunju Khader.
 Kunju Khader turns out to be a pickpocket.
-In a twist of fate, Velayudham steals a bag.
-In this bag are barber tools and Velayudham becomes a street barber.
-Soon, Cheena the bag's owner catches Velayudham.
+In a twist of fate, Velayudham steals a bag with barber's tools and becomes a street barber.
+Soon, Cheena, the bag's owner, catches Velayudham.
 Velayudham lies and Cheena brings him to his house.
 There, Velayudham becomes his apprentice.
 Cheena's daughter Amudha falls in love with Velayudham.
 What transpires next forms the rest of the story.